Change.

 The roast beef was P144 (about $3US).
 I handed the cashier a P500 bill.

-Do you have anything smaller, sir?
+Do you have anything smaller, sir?, she asked.

 No, I replied.